philliplord14/Ai-product-strategy/02-the-moat/kill-switch.md

-K.I PRO  ·  INTERNAL STRATEGY  ·  AI INFRASTRUCTURE
-Provider dependency & portability risk
+**Provider dependency & portability risk**
 How exposed is K.i Pro if Azure OpenAI changes pricing, ships a competing product, or becomes unreliable — and what needs to change before that becomes a crisis.
 PORTABILITY SCORE
-LOW
+**LOW**
-Current state — must improve
-before Phase 1 ships
+Current state — **must improve** before Phase 1 ships

 DIMENSION ASSESSMENT

-🔌  Provider   Azure OpenAI            ◆ Medium risk CURRENT STATE
+Provider   Azure OpenAI            ◆ Medium risk CURRENT STATE
 Stable.
 Azure OpenAI is the confirmed AI backbone powering all K.i features today.
 No immediate instability — but single-provider dependency creates exposure if pricing, reliability or competitive positioning shifts.
-⚡  48-HOUR ACTION
+48-HOUR ACTION
 Review backup providers already identified.
 For each K.i feature — chatbot, skills gap analysis, nudges, SMART objectives — confirm whether Anthropic Claude or Google Gemini can produce equivalent output quality.
 Document gaps per feature and flag any where an alternative cannot match output fidelity.

-🧱  Abstraction   Provider-agnostic layer            ▲ High risk CURRENT STATE
+Abstraction   Provider-agnostic layer            ▲ High risk CURRENT STATE
 Likely low.
 K.i features are assumed to be tightly coupled directly to Azure OpenAI endpoints with no provider-agnostic abstraction layer in place in the architecture.
-⚡  48-HOUR ACTION
+48-HOUR ACTION
 Audit the codebase: are model calls made directly to Azure OpenAI endpoints or routed through a wrapper?
 If direct, abstraction is the single highest-priority build task before further investment.
 A thin LLM abstraction layer (e.g. LangChain or a custom adapter) makes every other row on this table solvable — and is a 2-4 week engineering task.

-🔀  Routing   Model selection logic            ▲ High risk CURRENT STATE
+Routing   Model selection logic            ▲ High risk CURRENT STATE
 Not in place.
 All K.i features route to a single model with no intelligent selection logic — overbuying on capability for simpler tasks and creating significant cost exposure at scale.
-⚡  48-HOUR ACTION
+48-HOUR ACTION
 Design a routing spec: proactive nudges, skills gap analysis and performance recommendations need GPT-4 class capability.
 Simple chatbot Q&A and content search can route to a smaller, cheaper model.
 Routing reduces cost, increases resilience, and is essential if K.i Pro is to be profitably priced at scale.

-🧪  Eval   Output quality framework            ▲ High risk CURRENT STATE
+Eval Output quality framework            ▲ High risk CURRENT STATE
 Not established.
 No formal eval framework exists for K.i Pro outputs — no baseline for nudge accuracy, skills recommendation relevance, hallucination rate or consistency across model versions.
-⚡  48-HOUR ACTION
+48-HOUR ACTION
 Define minimum eval criteria per output type before any provider switch is attempted.
 Without evals you cannot know if an alternative provider produces equivalent output.
 Evals also directly answer the bias and hallucination governance questions that customers already raise — build the framework and get ahead of it.

-WHAT HAPPENS IF AZURE OPENAI CHANGES?
+**WHAT HAPPENS IF AZURE OPENAI CHANGES?**

 If Azure OpenAI doubles pricing tomorrow
 No immediate response is possible — K.i is currently too woven into all AI product features to move quickly.
 The short-term action is a strategic conversation between SLT, CTO and CPO to assess the full impact and identify whether an alternative provider can deliver equivalent outputs.
 This should be monitored continuously regardless of this scenario arising.